 A total of 14 volunteers (10 male and 4 female) participated in this experiment.
 Their ages varied between 25 and 42 years, with a mean of 30.
-All participants are right-handed and healthy.
-The experiment was performed on a desktop personal computer with an LCD display with a resolution of 1920×1040 pixels.
+All participants are right-handed, healthy, and have normal or corrected-to-normal vision.
+The experiment was performed on a desktop personal computer (Intel 3 GHz Core 2 Duo, 4 GB RAM) running Windows 7 Professional, with an LCD display with a resolution of 1920×1040 pixels.